-Most spitz dogs will have pointed and relatively small ears.
+For example, most spitz dogs will have pointed upright and relatively small ears.
 Their almond shaped eyes sit above their sharp muzzles and strong jaws.
-Expect to see a fluffy tail that’s almost always curled upwards.
+In addition, expect to see a fluffy tail that’s almost always curled upwards.

 These dogs have a dense and fluffy coat.
 All spitz type dogs have double coats, which just means they have two layers of fur (undercoat and top coat).
 The undercoat is especially thick with spitz dogs, which is why they give off the “fluffy” appearance.